 Above all, you want to be accurate and transparent about what you have to offer.
 Most of our hosts give their hobbies and some information on their children too.
 This helps your guest to imagine more what it’s like to stay in your home and where they’ll fit within your day to day life.

 Good photos are always a great added touch if you want to promote your homestay too.
 Giving a proper look around your home is ideal, so make sure your home is presenting its best on the home visit, so that our inspector can take high quality, well-framed photos where possible.
 A photo profile that accurately documents the house, while showing it in a good light will fit the bill.
+These are vital to help promote your homestay.

 Students will routinely be asked for feedback on their host family experience by their place of study/work (language school, university or internship company).
 You can look to improve your homestay based on the feedback from your guests.
 If they felt like something was missing, like fast Wi-Fi or more common areas, then you can remedy this.
 These are usually quick and easy fixes that can make your property much more welcoming to others.